Welders: Essential Tools Across Industries

 Forney

-• Limitations: Limited power and capabilities compared to premium brands, making them less suitable for heavy-duty projects.
+• Limitations: Limited power, less suitable for heavy-duty tasks.

 Everlast

-• Limitations: Build quality may be lower than premium brands, and some models may need more advanced features.
+• Limitations: Build quality may fall short compared to premium brands, and fewer advanced features.

 Applications of Different Welding Processes